SUMMER THEATRE WORKSHOPS

 GRADES 7-12

-Spend your summer training with like-minded young professionals learning from the top theatre educators in the Twin Cities.
-This summer we’re offering half-day options to ensure the most flexible training opportunities for our busiest students; register for the full day and stay for a supervised lunch, and receive a discount.
+Spend your summer training with like-minded young professionals learning from the top Teaching Artists in the Twin Cities.
+This summer we’re offering half-day options to ensure the most flexible training opportunities for our busiest students.
+Register for the full day and stay for a supervised lunch and receive a discount.

 LOCATION: PiM Arts High School – 7255 Flying Cloud Dr., Eden Prairie, MN 55344